Richmond Park: 19th century

 Between 1833 and 1842 the Petersham Lodge estate, and then part of Sudbrook Park, were incorporated into Richmond Park.
 Terrace Walk was created from Richmond Gate to Pembroke Lodge.
 The Russell School was built near Petersham Gate in 1851.
 Between 1855 and 1861, new drainage improvements were constructed, including drinking points for deer.
 In 1867 and 1876 fallow deer from the park were sent to New Zealand to help build up stocks – the first fallow deer introduced to that country.
 In or around 1870, the Inns of Court Rifle Volunteers were using an area near Bog Gate as a drill ground.
+Full right of public access to the park was confirmed by Act of Parliament in 1872.
+The right to remove firewood was abolished.

 Giuseppe Garibaldi, Italian general and politician, visited Lord John Russell at Pembroke Lodge in 1864, as did the Shah of Persia, Naser al-Din Shah Qajar in 1873.
 He was the first modern Iranian monarch to visit Europe.